Buffalo Soldier (song)

 "Buffalo Soldier" is a reggae song written by Bob Marley and Noel "King Sporty" Williams and recorded by Jamaican band Bob Marley and the Wailers.
 It did not appear on record until the 1983 posthumous release of Confrontation, when it became one of Marley's best-known songs.
-The title and lyrics refer to the black US cavalry regiments, known as "Buffalo Soldiers", that fought in the American Indian Wars after 1866.
-Marley linked their fight to a fight for survival, and recasts it as a symbol of black resistance.
+The title and lyrics refer to the black US cavalry regiments, known as "Buffalo Soldiers", that fought in the Native American Wars after 1866.
+Marley linked their fight to a fight for survival and recasts it as a symbol of black resistance as a whole.

 Background

 The origin of the term "Buffalo Soldier" is theorized as given to black troops by Native Americans.
 The name was embraced by the troops, who were well acquainted with "the buffalo's fierce bravery and fighting spirit".
 The Buffalo Soldier's duties were settling railroad disputes, building telegraph lines, repairing and building forts, and otherwise helping settlers colonize lands taken from Native Americans.
 They were also tasked with protecting the colonizing settlers from Native Americans.

-The song's bridge, with the lyrics woe! yoe! yo!, was rumored to be inspired by the chorus from The Banana Splits' "The Tra-La-La Song", the 1968 theme from their TV show, written by Mark Barkan and Ritchie Adams.
-There has been no proof of this, and an August 2008 story by the BBC seems to cast doubts on this origin story, while acknowledging that the two riffs are extremely similar, and that Marley could very well have heard the tune, as could his producer.
+The song's bridge, with the lyrics woe! yoe! yo!, was rumoured to be inspired by the chorus from The Banana Splits' "The Tra-La-La Song", the 1968 theme from their TV show, written by Mark Barkan and Ritchie Adams.
+There has been no proof of this, and an August 2008 story by the BBC seems to cast doubts on this origin story while acknowledging that the two riffs are extremely similar and that Marley could very well have heard the tune, as could his producer.

 Reception

 Cash Box said that the song's "socio-political theme, steady rhythmic stream and strong but sweet vocals re-emphasize what Marley's magic was all about."

+Activist Dick Gregory criticised Marley for the song as early as 1979 when meeting him ahead of their joint appearance at the Amandla Festival, stating that it conveyed a false image of the soldiers, who were responsible for the starvation of indigenous people.
+Marley had allegedly not been aware of these circumstances when writing the song.

+Marley recorded a demo version in 1978 at the earliest, so Gregory must have known the demo.
+Even at the time of its release in 1983, little was known about the soldiers, yet the song aroused a great deal of interest and research and contributed to a differentiated reception.